1. The Special Data Dissemination Standard: Origin and Key Features

 Origin and Purpose

-1.1 The IMF’s work on data dissemination standards originated in the wake of the 1994–95 international financial crises, which underscored the role that information deficiencies could play in contributing to market turmoil.
-1
+1.1 The International Monetary Fund’s work on data dissemination standards originated in the wake of the 1994–95 international financial crises, which underscored the role that information deficiencies could play in contributing to market turmoil.1

 Key Aspects of Dissemination